 What kind of business person are you?

-If you are someone who appreciates professional guidance, encouragement, and camaraderie, please consider joining the How to Find and Connect with Art Buyers Workshop.
-You get step-by-step instruction on how to do the six steps outlined above.
+If you are someone who appreciates professional guidance, encouragement, and camaraderie, please consider joining the Art Marketing Toolkit.
+You get help on direct patronage and much more.
 You can join the exclusive, private Facebook group for members where you can ask for and give help on anything related to the course or your art career.
 It’s a caring, sharing group.